-The NRBPROTA and NRBPROTL are connection negotiation parameters that permit the application to provide Odata to the called layer of NetEx/IP.
+The NRBPROTA and NRBPROTL are parameters that permit the application to provide Odata to the remote application.
 NRBPROTA specifies the address of the buffer containing the Odata, and NRBPROTL specifies the number of octets of Odata in that buffer.

 When a write-type command is issued, the Odata provided (if any) will be added to the message, and eventually delivered as Odata to the receiving application's read type command.
 As a result, this is a second buffer that is handled in a similar way to the Pdata that is specified by NRBBUFA and NRBLEN/NRBUBIT.
 There are some distinct differences that are as follows: